 Before you register your products, they must be tested for performance and water efficiency in an accredited laboratory.

-testing requirements for WELS scheme product registrations.
+Check all testing requirements for WELS scheme product registrations.

 Plumbing products also need to be WaterMark certified before you can register them under the WELS scheme.